georgebv/aiosalesforce/docs/documentation/client.md

   functions if you make synchronous IO operations in your callback.
 - Use the `match` or `if` statements to filter out events you are not interested in.
 - Declare one callback for each operation you want to perform.
-This will make your code run faster and be easier to understand.
+This will make your code simpler to understand and may make it run faster if you have IO operations inside your callbacks.

 ## Retrying Requests